 Discoloration left behind after a zit has cleared isn’t a scar.
 The purple, red, or brown marks will fade over a few months on their own.

-Before you start any treatment for acne scars, it’s important to be seen by a dermatologist.
+Before you start any treatment for acne scars, it’s important to be seen by a dermatologist or a healthcare professional.
 They can help you determine the best method to reduce the appearance of your scars and also make sure that the marks on your skin are actually scars and not another condition.

 Alpha hydroxy acids